charankumarpalla/laughing-buddha/MobileDevelopment/Flutter/AllReadMe/ListView.md

 The main difference between ListView and ListView.builder is that the default ListView constructor requires us to create all items at once whereas the ListView.builder constructor will create items as they are scrolled onto the screen like on demand.

 # Examples :
 - BrushUp:
   - [ListView With AlertDialogue](BrushUp.md#b-listview-with-alertdialogue)
+  - :book: Yet to Read [Updating list data](BrushUp.md#updating-list-data)
+    - :book: Yet to Read [a.
+Adding and deleting rows in a ListView](BrushUp.md#a-adding-and-deleting-rows-in-a-listview)
+    - :book: Yet to Read  [b.
+Adding and deleting rows in an AnimatedList](BrushUp.md#b-adding-and-deleting-rows-in-an-animatedlist)
 - [An example showing how we can tap on a ListTile to open a PopUpMenuButton in Flutter.](https://gist.github.com/MaskyS/987f85e7893b487e4575faef02f70c28)

 # :link: :pray: References